capablemonkey/github-go-to-definition/README.md

 This Chrome extension lets you jump to the definition of a variable, class, method or function when viewing a diff in a pull request or browsing a file on GitHub.

-Adds a context menu item.
-Just select the token, right click on it and click 'Go to definition'!
+From a diff or file, just right click on the token and choose 'Go to definition'.
+We'll scour the project for any definitions and let you open them in a new tab.

 [Get the extension!](https://chrome.google.com/webstore/detail/github-ctags/mnmfgfhdkhohgigpepkfjfeigkhfjhdj)